 - the extensive and continued clearing pressure that operates in this zone

-- the high number of EPBC referrals and "controlled action" developments for a range of federally listed threatened species and communities which have occurred over the last five years.
+- the high number of EPBC referrals and "controlled action" developments for a range of federally listed threatened species and communities which have occurred since 2000.

-Amendement No. 146 osf the Shire of Busselton District Town Planning Scheme No. 20 seeks to regulate the clearing of existing individual or groups of Peppermint Tree habitat not protected under existing legislation, offer incentives to encourage retention and habitat of existing habitat and provide a system for offset plantings where clearing is approved (Shire of Busselton 2012 cited in Shedley & Williams 2014).
+Amendement No. 146 of the Shire of Busselton District Town Planning Scheme No. 20 seeks to regulate the clearing of existing individual or groups of Peppermint Tree habitat not protected under existing legislation, offer incentives to encourage retention of existing habitat and provide a system for offset plantings where clearing is approved (Shire of Busselton 2012 cited in Shedley & Williams 2014).

 The following table lists known and perceived threats to this species.
 Threats are based on the International Union for Conservation of Nature and Natural Resources (IUCN) threat classification version 1.1.

 |Threat Class||Threatening Species||References|

 |Ecosystem/Community Stresses:Ecosystem Degradation:Decline in habitat quality||Pseudocheirus occidentalis in Species Profile and Threats (SPRAT) database (Department of the Environment and Heritage, 2006vc) [Internet].|